 The application deadline is December 1 for the following fall semester.

 All materials must be compete and submitted by December 1 for your application to be deemed complete and receive priority review.
-Please contact Mark Marohl, the Graduate Coordinator prior to submitting an application after December 1.
+Please contact Ezra Mauk, the Graduate Coordinator prior to submitting an application after December 1.

 To apply to our graduate program, begin here.